-Whether you’re teaching a specialist subject, or want to support others who share your interests; it’s now easier than ever to reach a global audience and get paid for sharing your time, skills, experience and expertise.
+Whether you're teaching a specialist subject, or want to support others who share your interests, it's now easier than ever to reach a global audience and get paid for sharing your time, skills, experience and expertise.

 However with those terms often used loosely and interchangeably, it can be tricky figuring out which is best for you.